-- Experiencing an incident of domestic violence, sexual violence, gender violence, or any other crime of violence - Recovering from the violence; - Seeking or receiving medical help, legal assistance (including participation in legal proceedings), counseling, safety planning, or other assistance; - Temporarily or permanently relocating; - Taking other actions to increase the safety of the victim from future domestic, sexual, or gender violence, or any other crime of violence, or to ensure economic security. - Attending the funeral or alternative to a funeral if death is caused by crime of violence; - Making arrangements necessitated by a death caused by a crime of violence; or - Grieving a death caused by a crime of violence.
+- Experiencing an incident of domestic violence, sexual violence, gender violence, or any other crime of violence - Recovering from the violence; - Seeking or receiving medical help, legal assistance (including participation in legal proceedings), counseling, safety planning, or other assistance; - Temporarily or permanently relocating; - Taking other actions to increase the safety of the victim from future domestic, sexual, or gender violence, or any other crime of violence, or to ensure economic security. - · Attending the funeral or alternative to a funeral if death is caused by crime of violence; - Making arrangements necessitated by a death caused by a crime of violence; or - Grieving a death caused by a crime of violence.

-NOTICE AND CERTIFICATION Employees must provide the employer with at least 48 hours prior notice, unless providing advance notice is not practicable.
+NOTICE AND CERTIFICATION Employees must provide the employer with at least 48 hours advance notice of the intention to take leave, unless providing advance notice is not practicable.
 If an employee is unable to provide advance notice, an employee must provide notice when an employee is able to do so, within a reasonable period of time after the absence.

-Certification may be provided by a sworn statement of the employee and upon obtaining such other documentation the employee shall provide one of the following:
+Certification may be provided to the employer by a sworn statement of the employee and other documentation, if the employee has possession, such as the following:

-- Documentation from an employee, agent or volunteer of a victim services organization, an attorney, a member of the clergy, or medical or other professional assisting in addressing the violence; - A police, court, or military record; - A death certificate, published obituary, or written verification of death, burial, or memorial services, or - Other corroborating evidence.
+- Documentation from an employee, agent or volunteer of a victim services organization, an attorney, a member of the clergy, or medical or other professional assisting in addressing the violence; - A police, court, or military record; - · A death certificate, published obituary, or written verification of death, burial, or memorial services, or - Other corroborating evidence.